blankenberg/anvio.org/help/main/programs/anvi-get-tlen-dist-from-bam/index.md

 WARNING
 ===============================================
-Some of your contigs, 2 of 8 to be precise, did not seem to have any template lenght data.
+Some of your contigs, 2 of 8 to be precise, did not seem to have any template length data.
 There are many reasons this could happen, including a very high `--min-tlen-frequency` parameter for BAM files with small number of reads.
 But since there are some contigs that seem to have proper paired-end reads with template lengths, anvi'o will continue reporting and put zeros for contigs that